chhsdata/dataplaybook/4_evaluate.md

 ---
 layout: page
 title: 4.
-Evaluate
+Document
 permalink: /evaluate/
 ---
 ## Play 04.
-Develop your Story
+Develop your Data Story

 The focus of this play is to learn how to document, tell, and visualize your data stories.